codevise/pageflow/entry_types/scrolled/doc/creating_content_elements.md

 content element types.

-The `pageflow-scrolled` contains a number of built in contenent elements in directories blow the `src/contentElements` directory.
+The `pageflow-scrolled` contains a number of built in contenent elements in directories below the `src/contentElements` directory.
 A typical directory looks like this:

 ```
 inlineImage/
+  editor.js
   frontend.js
-  editor.js
   InlineImage.js
+  stories.js
 ```

 We now look at every part one by one.